 Options for replacement therapy include: a new oral form of testosterone undecanoate taken twice daily

 Testosterone gel 1% or 1.62% (5 to 10 g of gel daily to deliver 5 to 10 mg of testosterone daily)

-A new nasal formulation (one spray of 5.5 mg in each nostril tid)
+A nasal formulation (one spray of 5.5 mg in each nostril 3 times a day)

-Subcutaneous testosterone implants (75 mg/pellet) given as 4 to 6 units placed q 3 to 6 mo
+Subcutaneous testosterone implants (75 mg/pellet) given as 4 to 6 units placed every 3 to 6 months

 Testosterone gel maintains physiologic blood levels more consistently than other treatments, but IM or patch systems are sometimes preferred because of their lower cost.
 Oral formulations are unpredictably absorbed.

 Potential adverse effects of testosterone and its analogs include

 Erythrocytosis Secondary Erythrocytosis Secondary erythrocytosis is erythrocytosis that develops secondary to disorders that cause tissue hypoxia, inappropriately increased erythropoietin production, or increased sensitivity to erythropoietin... read more (particularly in men over age 50 receiving IM testosterone)